vyapp/vy/BOOK.md

 ### Change nick

-In IRC mode, press
+In IRC mode, press:

     <Control-e>

-then type.
+Then type:

 ~~~
 NICK new_nick